ampproject/amppackager/monitoring.md

     total_requests_by_code_and_url{code="200",handler="healthz"} 3
     total_requests_by_code_and_url{code="200",handler="validityMap"} 5

-Each bucket has two labels "code" and "handler" that correspond to the breakdown dimensions.

 Invalid requests that were not routed by `amppackager` to any handler gets a special label `handler_not_assigned`:

     total_requests_by_code_and_url{code="404",handler="handler_not_assigned"} 1

 ## Available metrics

- The `/metrics` endpoint provides stats for the `total_requests_by_code_and_url` metric, as well as many others.
-Some stats are labelled with handler and http code, some - with label only.
+  The `/metrics` endpoint provides stats for a bunch of metrics.
+The stats for a particular metric are broken down into buckets by one or two dimensions.
+For some metrics the stats are broken down by the handler and by the HTTP response code, for others - by the response code only.
+Each bucket has one or two labels ("code", "handler") that correspond to the breakdown dimensions.

- There are two types of metrics: *counters* and *summaries*.
-For some values, like request count, the metric is just a *counter*.
-For others, like latencies, a distribution of values is observed, and a few percentiles are reported - 0.5 percentile, 0.9 percentile 0.99 percentile.
+ The two types of metrics are *counters* and *summaries*.
+For some values, like `total_requests_by_code_and_url`, each request increases the total by 1, so the metric is a *counter* that has no historical data, just the accumulated total.
+For others metrics like latencies, a distribution of requests latencies is stored, and a few historical percentiles are reported - 0.5 percentile, 0.9 percentile 0.99 percentile.
 Such metrics are *summaries*.

  The table below lists the key available metrics, along with their types and labels.